kidsbits/KD2126-Kidsbits-I2S-Audio-Power-Amplifier-Module/docs/KD2126 KD3027 KD3028 Kidsbits I2S Audio Power Amplifier Module.md

 Connect either of the two interfaces at the back of the module to a speaker.
 After burning the program, the experimental effect can be achieved.

-## Environment Configuration & Sample Code
+## 4.Environment Configuration & Sample Code

 **Arduino IDE (Windows)**